KxSystems/docs-v1/docs/interfaces/pyq/install.md

 $ pip install pyq
 ```

-!!! tip Extras
+!!! tip "Extras"
-    For best experience with PyQ, you should also install some 3rd party
+    For the best experience with PyQ, you should also install some third-party
     packages such as numpy and IPython.
 The extra packages recommended by
     the PyQ developers can be installed using the `pip install pyq[all]`
     command.

 ## Requirements